motatoes/graphql-crawl/README.md

 Try it on digital ocean: [http://128.199.35.101:4000/](http://128.199.35.101:4000/)

 This project consists of three main services.
 It is a broad crawler that crawls pages for a single domain starting from the root domain and spreads by following all internal links.
-It will fetch the title, raw content after stripping tags, and some meta tags information.
+It will fetch the title, raw content after stripping tags, and some meta tags information:

-1- A mongodb service `db`
+1. A mongodb service `db`
-2- A crawler worker using python and scrapy `crawler` 3- A `graphql` service which uses node and apollo
+2. A crawler worker using python and scrapy `crawler`
+3. A `graphql` service which uses node and apollo

 # Installing the project